raspberrypilearning/sensory-gadget/en/step_3.md

 Some connections are stronger than others so you might find that you need to use tape to keep your wires connected to your components or to hold your components in place on your gadget.
 Look at the instructions above to 'secure wires and components using tape'.

 --- /collapse ---

+You might find a bug not listed here.
+Can you figure out how to fix it?

+We love hearing about your bugs and how you fixed them.
+Use the feedback button at the bottom of this page if you found a different bug in your project.

 --- /task ---